 The District received authorization from an election held on June 8, 2010, to issue bonds of the District in an aggregate principal amount not to exceed \$380,000,000 to finance specific construction and renovation projects approved by eligible voters within the District.
 The proposition required approval by at least 55 percent of the votes cast by eligible voters within the District (the 2010 Authorization).
-The bonds represent Series A through E issuances of the authorized bonds issued under the 2010 Authorization, totaling \$315,000,000 as of June 30, 2018.
+The bonds represent Series A through E issuances under the 2010 Authorization, totaling \$315,000,000 as of June 30, 2019.